Craig-Rosario/Mockly/README.md

 ## 🎯 What is Mockly?

 **Mockly** is an intelligent job application platform that leverages AI to help job seekers optimize their applications and prepare for interviews.
-The platform provides comprehensive analysis of resumes against job descriptions, generates customized MCQ tests, conducts mock interviews, and delivers detailed performance reports.
+The platform provides comprehensive analysis of resumes against job descriptions, generates customized MCQ tests and delivers detailed performance reports.

 ### 🎨 Core Vision

 Mockly bridges the gap between job seekers and employers by providing:
 - **AI-powered resume optimization** using Google Gemini
 - **Skill assessment through dynamic MCQs**
-- **Mock interview simulations**
 - **Comprehensive performance analytics**
 - **Job application tracking and management**